-Twenty-four hours after transfection, cells were harvested and lysis was performed using 1X cell culture lysis reagent (CCLR, Promega, Madison, WI, USA) according to the manufacturer's instructions.
-Subsequently, luciferase activity and RFP fluorescence values were determined utilizing a Plate chameleon reader (Hidex, Turku, Finland).
-The reader injected automatically 100 μ l of luciferase Assay System Reagent (Promega) into each well of a 96 well plate containing 20 μ l of cell lysate, CCLR was used as background control.
-Luminescence was measured for 10 s after a delay of 2 s.
+Twenty-four hours after transfection, cells were harvested and lysis was performed using 1X cell culture lysis reagent (CCLR, Promega) according to the manufacturer's instructions.
+Subsequently, luciferase activity and RFP fluorescence values were determined using a Plate chameleon reader (Hidex).
+The reader injected automatically 100 μ L of luciferase Assay System Reagent (Promega) into each well of a 96-well plate containing 20 μ L of cell lysate, CCLR was used as background control.
+Luminescence was measured for 10 seconds after a delay of 2 seconds.
 Fluorescence was detected with a 544/616 nm filter set.